FDISK(8) System Administration FDISK(8)

 Usually all goes well by default, and there are no problems if Linux is

-with other operating systems, it is often a good idea to let an fdisk
+other operating systems, it is often a good idea to let an fdisk from

-from another operating system make at least one partition.
-When Linux
+another operating system make at least one partition.
+When Linux boots

 geometry is required for good cooperation with other systems.